-- 4.2.7.1 All inspections undertaken by Inspection trained staff are to be recorded on the Blackpool Airport Surface Inspection Report Form' located in S Drive/Airfield Ops & Handling titled CIMS/BA/AO 2.0.19.
-Paper copy (signed) is to be retained on file and handed to the ATEMM / Maintenance when completed and relevant information is uploaded onto the tracker and escalation sheet for action by the ATEMM/Maintenance. - 4.2.7.2 Items requiring immediate/urgent attention should be reported via the 'On Call' phone number for Electrician/Maintenance (07875308514) and the On Call Duty Manager for immediate response. - 4.2.7.3 The folder on the S drive can be accessed by all staff.
+- 4.2.7.1 All inspections undertaken by Inspection trained staff are to be recorded on the Blackpool Airport Surface Inspection Report Form' located in S Drive/Airfield Ops & Handling titled CIMS/BA/AO 2.0.19 with the name of the person who undertoo the inspection. - 4.2.7.2 Items requiring immediate/urgent attention out of normal hours should be reported via the On Call Duty Manager for immediate response. - 4.2.7.3 The folder on the S drive can be accessed by all staff.
 No changes may be made to any form within the folder.
 The folder will be sub divided into year and month subfolders.